The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Methodology

-To be able to examine changes in Katz centrality over time, we use a moving window framework similar to that of a moving average.
 The time-stamped communication data for both telephone conversations and meetings are first organised into a series of networks that include all communications over a 24-hour period.
 Because the number of interactions recorded in the judicial document is fairly small (1,344 interactions over 612 days), there are no communications recorded within many of these 24-hour windows (only 427 24-hour windows out of 612 include any communications).
 We thus modify the time spans as follows.

 First, we increase the window size, i.e., the number of days that are used to create each network snapshot.
 Second, we increase the step-size, i.e., the number of days that we move the window forward in time to remove some of the older entries and include newer ones.
 Both the static and dynamic Katz centrality can be calculated for each of the nodes in the current window and compared with the previous, to produce a time-ordered set of centrality values for each node.
-Finally, we use a K-means clustering algorithm to group nodes based on their influence by minimising the Euclidean distance between the centres of the clusters and the average position as measured by Katz centrality.\footnote{The Euclidean distance between two points $x = (x_1, x_2, \dots, x_n)$ and $y = (y_1, y_2, \dots, y_n)$ in $\mathbb{R}^n$ is $d(x,y) = \sqrt{(x_1-y_1)^2 + (x_2-y_2)^2 + \cdots + (x_n-y_n)^2}$.}$^{,}$\footnote{We use the K-means clustering algorithm first published in \textcite{lloyd1982}.
-This is an iterative, unsupervised learning algorithm used to partition a set of data (or in our case, nodes) into $K$ distinct clusters based on their common attributes without any other prior information.
-For the initial setup, a random centre for each of the $K$ clusters is chosen, then it proceeds as follows.
-In the assignment step, each data point (node) is assigned to a cluster by choosing the shortest Euclidean distance from each of the current centre of each cluster and selecting the closest.
-In the update step, the position of the centre of each cluster is recalculated by taking the mean average of the position of each data point (node) that is assigned to that cluster and set to this value.
-These two steps then repeat in this order until the centre of each cluster stops changing in the update step due to reaching an optimal convergence and the cluster assigned to each node no longer changes during the assignment step.}
+Finally, we use a K-means clustering algorithm to group nodes based on their influence by minimising the Euclidean distance between the centres of the clusters and the average position as measured by Katz centrality.\footnote{The Euclidean distance between two points $x = (x_1, x_2, \dots, x_n)$ and $y = (y_1, y_2, \dots, y_n)$ in $\mathbb{R}^n$ is $d(x,y) = \sqrt{(x_1-y_1)^2 + (x_2-y_2)^2 + \cdots + (x_n-y_n)^2}$.}